Litigation Funding

 “It is a busy and exciting time for the CJC, which is also conducting a review of the Solicitors Act 1974, through a working group chaired by Mr Justice Adam Johnson.
 The CJC understands that there will be areas of overlap between the work of that group and the Litigation Funding Group.
 It will create valuable consistency and coherence for the Solicitors Act Working Group to be able to take account of the responses to this Consultation by the Litigation Funding Group as they take forward their work in the new year.”

-The full list of consultation questions and cover sheet are available here.
+The full list of consultation questions and cover sheet are now available.

 Working Group (reporting to the full Council)